How to Find a Good Mechanic who will Save you Money

 - Are they friendly, helpful, and not irritated by your questions?
 A good mechanic typically has an enthusiasm or excitement towards educating their customers about their vehicles.
 If you’ve run into a jerk who doesn’t want to discuss things with you, go elsewhere.

-For the most part – you’ll know when you’ve found a good one.
+Following this list, you’ll know when you’ve found a good mechanic.

 How I Knew I Found a Good Mechanic